 We’ve been catching up with customised Toyota models that grabbed the limelight at the 2010 SEMA Show in Las Vegas, the annual celebration of pumped up performance, bold body kits and automotive bling.
+Stars of the show include the race-tuned Yaris GT-S and a very special custom Prius.

 There was a strong sporting theme to Toyota’s display, led by the racing Yaris GT-S (pictured above).
 What makes this hot hatch even more exciting is the fact it is the genuine article, having notched up a couple of race wins during the summer.